alex-bochkarev/bochkarev.io/content/tools/ts-git.md

     code to test your ideas, while keeping a "clean" version easily available.
 -   This note contains a brief overview and discusses a simple example of _individual_ (not collaborative) use.
 -   There are **many** resources online.
-E.g. ["ProGit"](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) is a good book.&nbsp;[^fn:2]
+E.g. ["ProGit"](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) is a good book.
 -   Working from a command line helps a lot to understand what's going on, but:
--   There are many excellent tools that help productivity:
+-   There are many excellent tools that help productivity --
     -   stand-alone clients ([Github Desktop](https://desktop.github.com/), [GitKraken](https://www.gitkraken.com/), etc.);
     -   some very good editor integrations -- in [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com), Emacs (see
         [Magit](https://magit.vc/)), or almost any other serious editor or IDE.